5afe/safe/specs/replace_browser_extension/01_main.rst

 9. After selecting "Submit", in case of errors, follow `case "B"`_ from the above.

-4.11.
 Failed Transaction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Inherits from the `4.1.
-Happy Case`_
+Inherits from the `Happy Case`_

 Steps
 +++++